spacetelescope/action-publish_to_pypi/README.md

 Stipulations:
    * If the project being published already exists on PyPI, the PyPI account named `stsci_maintainer` must be defined as a 'maintainer'.
-      * If you wish specify the set of credentials used to publish the package, please see 'Using other credentials' below.
+      * If you wish to specify the set of credentials used to publish the package, please see 'Using other credentials' below.
    * If the project does not yet exist, it will be created on PyPI by the account `stsci_maintainer`.

 ### To add publication capability to a repository

-   1) On the main repository page, click "Actions" at the top, just below the name of the repository.
+   1) On the main repository page, click `Actions` at the top, just below the name of the repository.
-   2) In the "Workflows made for your Python repository", locate the "Publish to PyPI" workflow made by "Space Telescope Science Institute"
+   2) In the `Workflows made for your Python repository`, locate the "Publish to PyPI" workflow made by "Space Telescope Science Institute"
-   3) Click the "Set up this workflow" button.
+   3) Click the `Set up this workflow` button.
 This will open a commit page with the workflow code that will be added to the repository.
-   4) Click the "Start Commit" button in the upper right hand corner.
+   4) Click the `Start Commit` button in the upper right hand corner.
    5) Add a descriptive commit message if you like.
 "Activating automatic PyPI publication" or similar.
-   6) Click "Commit new file"
+   6) Click `Commit new file`

 Whenever a new release with a semver-compliant tag is made on Github from the repository, the package will be created and published to PyPI using the `stsci_maintainer` account.